Release notes

 When a pipeline is created from Elyra and the pipeline run is started from the OpenShift AI dashboard, the timestamp value is not updated.
 This can cause pipeline runs to overwrite files created by previous pipeline runs of the same pipeline.

 This issue does not affect pipelines compiled and imported using the OpenShift AI dashboard because runid is always added to the folder used in object storage.
-For more information about storage locations used in data science pipelines, see Storing data with data science pipelines.
+For more information about storage locations used in AI pipelines, see Storing data with pipelines.

 Workaround